patchamama/coding-challenges/README.md

 ## Scripts

-### Copy to local repo the exercise resolved and commit to github
+### With `exercism`: copy the default work directory to the local repo the exercises resolved and commit to github

 `bash exercism-upd.sh <language> <exercise-name>`